-- 1. Interpret and extend multiple representations of numerical patterns and linear relationships represented by tables, graphs, equations, expressions, and verbal descriptions. - 2.
-Select an algebraic expression, equation, or inequality that represents a real-world situation. - 3.
-Apply operations (e.g., associative, commutative, distributive properties) and the properties of equality to solve single-variable equations and inequalities, and determine whether two algebraic expressions are equivalent. - 4.
-Apply the concept of substitution to evaluate algebraic expressions with integer coefficients (e.g., expressions with exponents, expressions with nested parentheses). - 5.
-Analyze and apply methods (e.g., models, estimation, reasonableness of solutions) to solve mathematical and real-world multistep problems (e.g., fractions, decimals, interpreting remainders within context) involving any of the four arithmetic operations. - 6.
-Solve mathematical and real-world problems involving comparisons, mixtures, measurement conversions, percentages, rates and unit rates, using ratios to represent relationships between numerical quantities.
+- 1. Interpret and extend multiple representations of patterns and functional relationships by using tables, graphs, equations, expressions, and verbal descriptions. - 2.
+Select the representation of an algebraic expression, equation, or inequality that models a real-world situation. - 3.
+Analyze and apply the properties of equality and operations in the context of interpreting solutions. - 4.
+Determine whether two algebraic expressions are equivalent by applying properties of operations or equality. - 5.
+Evaluate expressions with parentheses, brackets, and braces. - 6.
+Analyze and apply strategies (e.g., models, estimation, reasonableness) to solve multistep word problems. - 7.
+Apply number theory concepts (e.g., primes, composites, multiples, factors, parity, rules of divisibility).